8 may

 Why Excel is good, but an ERP is better

-Despite the now large and veritable range of ERP solutions, many companies still resort to Excel to evaluate data ...
+Despite the now large and veritable range of ERP solutions on offer, many companies still use Excel to analyse data ...